 HUD may reduce scores based on the past performance review, as specified under V.A.
 Review Criteria.
-Whenever possible, HUD will obtain and review past performance information.
-If this review results in an adverse finding related to integrity of performance, HUD reserves the right to take any of the remedies provided in the Pre-Selection Review of Performance section of the Eligibility Requirements for Applicants of HUD Financial Assistance Programs.
+Whenever possible, HUD will obtain past performance information.
+If this review results in an adverse finding related to integrity of performance, HUD reserves the right to take any of the remedies provided in Section III E., Statutory and Regulatory Requirements Affecting Eligibility, "Pre-selection Review of Performance".

-2. Assessing Applicant Risk
+2. Assessing Applicant Risk.